-On the other hand, there are a number of studies [12, 29, 34, 42] that combine HMMs and MEs.
+On the other hand, there are a number of studies [12-15] that combine HMMs and MEs.
 However, despite the similar names, these models are quite different than our model.
-To be specific, in [12], each state of the HMM is a mixture of experts (whereas in our paper, each HMM is a part of an expert).
-Similarly, in [29] an HMM model was modified to have two separate branches, one for slow speech and one for fast speech.
-In the study by Zhao et al. [42], hierarchically organized relatively small neural networks were trained to perform probability density estimation.
+To be specific, in [12], each state of the HMM is a ME (whereas in our paper, each HMM is a part of an expert).
+Similarly, in [13] an HMM model was modified to have two separate branches, one for slow speech and one for fast speech.
+In the study by Zhao et al. [15], hierarchically organised relatively small neural networks were trained to perform probability density estimation.
 Therefore, Zhao's model does not use HMMs, instead, it uses mixture models to mimick an HMM.
-Finally in [34], SVM classifiers were trained for each region in the brain, and they were connected with a Hidden Conditional Random Field (HCRF).
+Finally in [14], SVM classifiers were trained for each region in the brain, and they were connected with a hidden conditional random field (HCRF).
 One can think of the HCRFs as the gate, and the SVMs as the experts, but temporal sequences were not of interest.